QUTB SHAHI TOMBS – Hyderabad India

 Related image

-Sultan Quli Qutb Mulk’s tomb (1543).
+(1543).
 The style sets the example for the tombs of his descendants, it is on an elevated 30m square terrace.
 The octagonal tomb chamber proper with three graves has a circular dome and twenty-one graves on the surrounding terrace.
 The inscription refers to Sultan Quli as Bade Malik (Great Master).
 The tomb was built in 1543 A.D. by the Sultan, during his lifetime, as was the custom.

 Jamsheed Quli Qutb Shah’s (1550).
-His son, is the only Qutb Shahi tomb not of shining black basalt, is two stories, and is the only tomb without any inscriptions.
+His son is the only Qutb Shahi tomb not of shining black basalt, is two stories, and is the only tomb without any inscriptions.

 Subhan Quli Qutb Shah.
-Jamsheed’s son, ruled for a short time and does not have any inscriptions.
+Jamsheed’s son ruled for a short time and does not have any inscriptions.

 Ibrahim Quli Qutb Shah (1580).
-Traces of enameled tiles are on the southern wall.
+Traces of enamelled tiles are on the southern wall.
 The tomb has two graves in the main chamber and 16 on the terrace.
 There are inscriptions in the Thuluth script on all faces of the sarcophagus by three famous calligraphists.

 Muhammed Quli Qutb Shah (1580-1612).
 Built in 1602, this is the grandest of the Qutb Shahi tombs on a terrace 65m square and 4m high.
 A second terrace is 126 feet square and 6 feet high.
 The main room is 33 feet square inside and has 3 galleries culminating in a massive dome with 8 turrets on the corners.
 A flight of steps is 22 m square.
 Inscriptions are in Persian.